archi/melbus/README.md

 Maybe later I will try to forward the buttons to my android phone.

+# Status

+This git is just a dump of what I researched and wrote down this morning.

 # Acknowledgement

 Special thanks to Reinis Veips work on the protocol: http://volvo.wot.lv/wiki/doku.php?id=melbus